driskell/log-courier/docs/Configuration.md

 *Filepath.
 Optional*

-A log file to save Log Courier's internal log messages into.
+A log file to save Log Courier's internal log into.
 May be used in conjunction with `"log stdout"` and `"log syslog"`.

 ## `"network"`